fabaff/shop/docs/design.rst

 Pages
 -----
-The product page show the elements mentioned in the ref:`Product overview` section.
+The product page show the elements mentioned in the :ref:`basic-product-overview` section.